 Since then, this choir now consists of 270 angelic voices and has performed at a variety of famous venues, other than their beautiful church of course.

-Throughout their time, the Brooklyn Tabernacle Choir has been to Carnegie Hall, Radio City Music Hall, Madison Square Garden, and more.
+Throughout their time, the Brooklyn Tabernacle Choir has performed at Carnegie Hall, Radio City Music Hall, Madison Square Garden, and more.
 Most notable was when they performed at the 2012 presidential inauguration, which had over 1 billion viewers.

 The Brooklyn Tabernacle is an evangelical non-denominational Christian church and was founded back in 1847.
 It wasn’t until 2002 that the church settled into a beautiful theatre in Downtown Brooklyn, New York.